 Right now this is the best 2% card on the market since there are no foreign transaction fees and no limits to the amount of rewards you can earn.
 To learn more and to see the current promotional offer check out my Capital One Venture Rewards credit card review.

-#2.
-Fidelity American Express – This is an excellent choice if you have a Fidelity account (unfortunately you can’t apply without one).
+#3.
+Fidelity American Express – Unfortunately you can’t apply for this unless you have a Fidelity account.
 It is a 2% cash back credit card and the rewards are deposited into your Fidelity account (brokerage account, IRA, etc.).
-While the Schwab card no longer in existence, this one from Fidelity is now the best brokerage affiliated cards on the market.
-The major drawback with this card is that if your rewards are deposited into your retirement accounts, the amount will be counted against your annual tax-exempt contribution limit.
+While the Schwab card is no longer in existence, this one from Fidelity is now the best brokerage affiliated cards on the market.
+The major drawback with this card is that if your rewards are deposited into your retirement accounts, the amount will be counted against your annual tax-exempt contribution limit (so in other words, your rewards may basically be taxable).

 This little known gem is hard to beat.
 It gives 2 miles for every dollar spent.
 Each mile equals $0.01 that can be used to pay for virtually any travel related purchase you make.
 So you are essentially getting a straight 2% cash back on everything.